lichti/count_aws_public_ipv4/README.md

-# Ccount AWS Public IPv4
+# Count AWS Public IPv4

 ## AWS will charge for public IPv4 in 2024, how many IPv4 do you have?